 • Termination from Employment: In serious cases, the university may choose to terminate the employee from employment, rather than to impose a reprimand or suspension.

 Staff should be aware that the university will not tolerate certain acts and behaviors that are unproductive or detrimental to the university.
-Although identifying every possible misbehavior is impossible, the following lists the types of activities that may result in discipline.
-The list is not comprehensive and does not alter the employment-at-will relationship between the employee and the university.
+Staff are expected to abide by the university's code of conduct.
+The code is not comprehensive and does not alter the employment-at-will relationship between the employee and the university.
 Regardless of anything contained herein, an employee may be terminated with or without cause and with or without notice at any time.

 •Falsifying university documents or records